ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:
 ​
-    1.User gets logged in to Ava
+    1. User gets logged in to Ava

-	2.Ava must be able to authenticate the already existing users
+	2. Ava must be able to authenticate the already existing users

-	3.Users can view the Ava application
+	3. Users can view the Ava application
 ----

 ​